 What is bioengineering?
 What is biomedical engineering??

-In simplest terms, it is the application of engineering principles to biology and medicine.
+It is the application of math, science, technology, economics, art – all sorts of practical knowledge, really – to biology and medicine.
+It exists in research and entrepreneurship among countless other manifestations.
 The field began to take on an identity in the last few decades, but bioengineering has existed for centuries in “traditional” engineering disciplines (e.g. electrical, mechanical, chemical).
 I believe specific examples tackle this question better than any definition could, and you’ll find plenty in the contents of this site!

 Whether the terminologies are synonymous is up for debate, but I use “bioengineering” and “biomedical engineering” interchangeably.